-I haven’t wanted to talk about trauma and how it impacts an individual – those who grieve in particular.
-I haven’t wanted to go there primarily because of the reaction one receives if they try to talk about it – skepticism.
+I haven’t wanted to talk about trauma and how it impacts an individual; those who grieve in particular.
+I haven’t wanted to go there primarily because of the reaction one receives if they try to talk about it; skepticism.
 I’m not sure if people think they can simply look at a person and tell they are dealing with the after effects of trauma, or if they simply don’t believe it happens to people outside of the military and first responder communities.
 Who knows?
-The truth is we all experience trauma – usually in small, manageable measures.
+The truth is we all experience trauma; usually in small, manageable degrees.
 Generally we ride it out, push through it, brush it off and move forward and beyond it.
 We remain standing and to the outside world appear largely unscathed.
 But sometimes we experience trauma of a far greater magnitude.
 Below are the sobering statistics of how people are affected by trauma:

 Traumatic experiences may or may not result in PTSD – Post Traumatic Stress Disorder.
 The general public understands little about this disorder.
 I understood little about PTSD and am slowly learning how it might impact an individual.
-What little people do know about the disorder has come from TV and movies and is usually – justifiably so – attributed to military personnel who have seen and experienced frightful & life-threatening situations.
+What little people do know about the disorder has come from TV and movies and is usually, and justifiably so, attributed to military personnel who have seen and experienced frightful & life-threatening situations.
 Combat related PTSD generally results in the most severe effects and can dramatically alter an individual’s every day existence.

 There was and continues to be a lot I don’t understand about shock and trauma.
 For one thing, people are amazingly resilient and for another, every individual is unique and can respond and react to the same trauma in unique ways.